 Access to a wider range of products

-different lenders, including those that may not be available to the general public.
-This can help you find a mortgage product that best suits your specific needs and financial situation.
+Different lenders, including those that may not be available to the general public.
+Additionally, this can help you find a mortgage product that best suits your specific needs and financial situation.

 Expert advice and guidance